Air France pilot unions call for strike during Euro 2016

 A unit of Air France-KLM, owned 17.6 percent by the French state, Air France said it would invite the unions to discuss ways of ending the strike.

-(Reporting by Cyril Altmeyer; Writing by Geert De Clercq; Editing by James Regan and Andrew Roche)
+(Reporting by Cyril Altmeyer and Tim Hepher; Writing by Geert De Clercq and Conor Humphries; Editing by James Regan, Andrew Roche and Alexandra Hudson)